Konstantin Kisin | How Technology Changes Culture And How We Should Respond | OAP #43

 I mean, there's a lot to unpack in there in all of this thing.

-It causes them to experience depression, it causes them to experience hopelessness, it causes them most of all to feel like they are a loser in the society in which the they exist shame, etc.
+It causes them most of all to feel like they are a loser in the society in which they exist.

 Right.

-So in other words, you've got an animal essentially that feels bad, right?
+So in other words, you've got an animal, essentially, that feels bad, right?

 Yeah.

-Now, there are a lot of people in our society right now who feel bad as well, and their reasons may be less obviously uh rational or less obviously visible for us.
+Now, there are a lot of people in our society right now who feel bad as well.

-Well, right, if we come back to to the breakdown of the family, there's a lot of people now growing up in in uh in a situation where they have this sort of existential angst, as most people do, about what's happening, but they also they've not really had the loving care of two parents, and that that is something that's difficult to deal with.
+If we come back to the breakdown of the family, there's a lot of people now growing up in a situation where they have this sort of existential angst, as most people do, about what's happening.

-I don't know whether this is as acute in the in the US, but in the UK, young people are essentially completely locked out of the housing market, which is historically the one form of capital poor people have ever been able to purchase and accumulate and pass down through the generations.
+I don't know whether this is as acute in the US, but in the UK, young people are essentially completely locked out of the housing market, which is historically the one form of capital poor people have ever been able to purchase and accumulate and pass down through the generations.

 That isn't available to many people, or at least it doesn't feel like it's available to many people now.